 ‘Mandy Sutter has a strong, spirited, firmly contemporary voice… her easy conversational style is spattered with striking images.’
 Odyssey magazine

-I still have a few copies left of my two collections, Permission to Stare (Slow Dancer Press, 1994) and Game (Smith Doorstop Books 1995).
+An earlier collection, Game (1995) is still available from Smith Doorstop Books and I have copies left of an even earlier one, Permission to Stare (Slow Dancer Press, 1994).
 Get in touch if you would like one.

 It’s nice being read to!
 Here’s a video clip of me reading from my first novel, Stretching It (Indigo Dreams, 2013), a light-hearted look at love, papier-mache and looking after an elderly parent, which is available on Amazon, should you fancy reading more.
 If you’re interested in how the novel came about, there’s a good feature article in the Yorkshire Post.